csantanapr/k8s-raspberry-pi/llama-cpp.md

-# LLAMA on Raspberry pi
+# LLAMA.CPP on Raspberry pi

 For setting up python environment see [python.md](python.md)